GameCult/Aetheria-Economy/README.md

 When you have synced with the repository, you can open the project using Unity.
 The project uses Unity 2020.2 at the moment, and while it may work with newer or older versions, that cannot be guaranteed.
 You can open the project by opening the root of this repository either directly with the Unity Editor, or using [Unity Hub](https://public-cdn.cloud.unity3d.com/hub/prod/UnityHubSetup.exe), which will also take care of downloading the correct version of the Editor.

+**Important note:** One of our VFX features currently relies on a custom modification of the Depth of Field shader in Unity's postprocessing stack.
+When you open the project this mod will not be there so you may experience a blurred screen.
+You can fix this by replacing the file `Library\PackageCache\com.unity.postprocessing@2.3.0\PostProcessing\Shaders\Builtins\DepthOfField.hlsl` with the file of the same name placed in the repository root.

 ### Choosing a Task

 We are organizing according to an [Agile development](https://en.wikipedia.org/wiki/Agile_software_development) schedule, with the progress of each sprint being tracked on its own board in the [Github Projects tab](https://github.com/rwvens/Aetheria-Economy/projects).
 If you wish to take on a task from the board, please contact us to become an official contributor so that the task can be assigned to you directly.
 Some issues are not on the sprint schedule, those are ideal for developers who want to jump in but are shy about joining.
 We use the [good first issue](https://github.com/rwvens/Aetheria-Economy/labels/good%20first%20issue) label for issues that don't require heavy knowledge of the codebase.